ahmedzacky/Quotes/README.md

 So here is a list of some stuff I'd like to add before publishing

-1- Redirect user to quotes page after posting quote
+1. - [x] Redirect user to quotes page after posting quote

-2- Add author to models where author is always user
+2. Add author to models where author is always user unless otherwise specified

-3- Set quote title in a way to avoid duplicates
+3. - [x] Set quote title in a way to avoid duplicates

-4- Give it a bit more styling
+4. - [x] Give it a bit more styling

-5 - Aaaaaand publish

-*P.S: currently user gets redirected but the quote doesn't get posted because author model hadn't been setup yet*

-# added this line to try branching and pushing
+5. Add votes , up and down
+6. Publish

+# Contributers
+* Marwan Nabil
+* Nagy Dawood